 In the past, Niger had been more or less spared from attacks by radical Islamic groups and the church was previously not a main target.
 However, in the last few years, the country has seen a series of attacks by Islamic militants.
 Pressure has also increased in all spheres of life, as Christians face increasing difficulties to live according to their faith while living in Islamic communities.

 Please keep praying for your brothers and sisters in Niger.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors partners in Niger strengthen persecuted Christians through economic empowerment programmes, leadership and discipleship training, persecution survival training and pastoral care for new believers.
+Open Doors works through partners in Niger to strengthen persecuted Christians through economic empowerment programmes, leadership and discipleship training, persecution survival training and pastoral care for new believers.

 Heavenly Father, draw close to those Christians who live in danger of persecution every day.
 Give those under pressure the strength to hold fast to You, and soften the hearts of those who are persecuting them.
 Intervene to make the legal system fair for all and stop the evil practices of abduction and forced marriages.
 Provide safe spaces for Christians to gather, worship and encourage one another.
 We lift up our brothers and sisters in Niger and pray for their continued strength and resilience.
 Amen.

 Your support helps persecuted Christians continue to courageously follow Jesus.

 Together, we can reach those where persecution hits hardest.